EN | FR

 Histoire du répertoire d'étude et de concours (1795–1994)

-A history of violin teaching and examination repertoire at the Paris Conservatory.
+A history of violin teaching and examination repertoire at the Paris Conservatoire.

 Language: French